Lagrangian transport through surfaces in volume-preserving flows: Introduction

-Lagrangian methods identify certain material points as elements of a coherent structure.
-Determining a structure's contribution to transport through a surface in an Eulerian manner requires knowledge about each point on the extended surface in space-time whether it is occupied by a material particle originating from a coherent structure.
-Additionally, the subset of points on the surface which are occupied by material particles of interest (such as a coherent structure) may be extremely complicated, cf.\ Fig.\ \ref{fig:flow}, especially in turbulent flows.
-As a consequence, an Eulerian integration of the flux density restricted to this subset is practically infeasible.
+This implicit spatial definition of material structures poses a severe challenge to determining their contribution to transport through a surface in an Eulerian manner.
+First, for each point on the extended surface in spacetime knowledge is required whether it is occupied by a particle originating from the material structure of interest.
+Second, the subset of points on the surface which are occupied by material particles of interest may be very complicated, cf.\ Fig.\ \ref{fig:flow}, especially in turbulent flows.
+As a consequence, an Eulerian integration of the flux density restricted to the intersection of the extended surface with the path of the material set of interest is practically infeasible.

 Conversely, from the material point of view, it is intuitive that the number of surface crossings of each individual Lagrangian particle is relevant to determine its flux contribution.
-First steps towards a classification of Lagrangian particles with respect to net number of curve crossings have been proposed for two-dimensional flows under additional technical assumptions by \citet{Zhang2013,Zhang2015}.
+First steps towards a classification of Lagrangian particles with respect to net number of curve crossings have been proposed for two-dimensional flows under additional technical assumptions by Zhang \cite{Zhang2013,Zhang2015}.
 In this paper, we solve the following more general \emph{donating region problem} \cite[Def.~1.2]{Zhang2013b}.

 \begin{problem} For a given regular, divergence-free and time-dependent vector field $\boldsymbol{u}(t,\boldsymbol{x})=\boldsymbol{u}_{t}(x)$, consider a conserved quantity $f(t,x)=f_{t}(x)$, which satisfies the scalar conservation law in Eulerian form \footnote{The Lagrangian form is $\frac{Df}{Dt}=0$ with $\frac{D}{Dt}$ the material derivative.
 Physically, this means that the scalar $f$ does not change along particle motions. }